 Netherlands is one of the top tourist destinations in Europe.
-Regardless if you’re up for a week-long excursion in Germany or you’re in the middle of your Eurotrip, a side trip to the Netherlands is always a must in your itinerary.
+Regardless if you’re up for a week-long excursion in Copenhagen and Germany, or you’re in the middle of your Eurotrip, a side trip to the Netherlands is always a must in your itinerary.
 Who would dare to skip sight-seeing rows of beautiful tulips, cruising the long rivers, and enjoying an afternoon with freshly made stroopwafels?
 I’m not sure about you but skipping these off my list is unforgivable.
 Aside from that, there’s definitely more to this kingdom than these wonderful travel gems.

 Experience blending in a diverse society